Ian Happ Preview, Player Props: Cubs vs. Rockies

 Rockies Pitching Rankings

-- The Rockies surrender the second-most home runs in baseball (210 total, 1.5 per game).
+- Rockies pitchers combine to surrender the second-most home runs in baseball (211 total, 1.5 per game).

-- His last time out came on Wednesday against the Arizona Diamondbacks, when the left-hander threw six innings, surrendering two earned runs while allowing six hits.
+- The righty's last time out was on Wednesday against the Arizona Diamondbacks, when he threw 2 1/3 innings, surrendering six earned runs while giving up four hits.

+- The 29-year-old has put up a 7.36 ERA and 6.7 strikeouts per nine innings across 25 games this season, while giving up a batting average of .321 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.